 - Padding Percentage

-Creates a border region around the background image that is a percentage of the total scene dimensions.
-This padding space treats everything as unlit and hidden unless lights and an actor with vision is in that padding area.
-The padding otherwise functions as normal map space.
-The padding is intended to be used for staging tokens and tiles waiting to be used in a scene, or as extra side-rooms or hidden spaces.
+- This determines the size of the border region around the background image based on a percentage of the total scene dimensions.
+This padding space treats everything as unlit and hidden unless lights and an actor token with vision is in that padding area.
+The padding otherwise functions as normal map space and is intended to be used for staging tokens and tiles waiting to see use, or as extra side-rooms or hidden spaces.